mdolab/MACH-Aero/machAeroTutorials/overset_overview.rst

 Overset Mesh
 *******************************************************

-In this part of the tutorial we will mainly generate an overset meshe for ADFlow.
+In this part of the tutorial we will mainly generate an overset mesh for ADFlow.
 We will use `OpenVSP <http://openvsp.org/>`_ to create the geometry, generate a surface mesh with `Pointwise <http://www.pointwise.com>`_ (subject to charge) and extrude the volume mesh with pyHyp.